 No. Stony Brook does not “Hold” applications.
 Ideally, all required documents should be submitted at the time of application or as close as possible to the time of your application.

 Should I complete my prerequisite courses before submitting my application?

 Yes.
-The School of Dental Medicine requires completion of pre-requisite courses prior to application.
+The School of Dental Medicine requires the completion of pre-requisite courses prior to application.
 With the addition of 1 semester of Biochemistry a few years ago, the Committee was aware that applicants needed to make adjustments to their schedules and allowed for a transition period for the added pre-requisite.
-During the 2018-2019 application cycle, Stony Brook plans to adhere to its policy regarding completion of pre-requisite courses prior to application.
-However, candidates who complete required pre-requisite courses and submit a letter grade by January 2019 may be considered for an interview during January and February 2019.
+During the 2021-2022 application cycle, Stony Brook plans to adhere to its policy regarding the completion of pre-requisite courses prior to application.
+However, candidates who complete required pre-requisite courses and submit a letter grade by January 2021 may be considered for an interview during January and February 2022.

 Can I substitute Pre-Calculus for the pre-requisite Calculus I course?

 No. Calculus I is required.
 To satisfy the Math prerequisite, applicants must take either Calculus I and Calculus II or Calculus I and Statistics.